klmnden/azure-docs.tr-tr/articles/automation/automation-change-tracking.md

 ## <a name="limitations"></a>Sınırlamalar

-Değişiklik izleme çözümü, aşağıdaki öğeler şu anda desteklemez:
+Değişiklik izleme çözümü şu anda aşağıdakileri desteklemez:

 * İzleme Windows kayıt defteri için özyineleme
 * Ağ dosya sistemleri